 Figure 2 (A-C).
 Scatter plot of corrected temperature (see text) by birthweight in grams for each of the three study hospitals.
-Valid measurements on both birthweight and temperature are available for 99 infrants in Hospital 1.
-147 infrants in Hospital 2. and 459 infrants in Hospital 3.
+Valid measurements on both birthweight and temperature are available for 99 Infants in Hospit

 Temperature predicted in-hospital mortality after controlling for covariates, whether we dichotomized at the 35.5 degree threshold that our local physicians propose or considered each degree of temperature as a continuous variable.
 Crossing the threshold into hypothermia more than doubled the odds of death, controlling for other variables in the model.
 The relationship between temperature and survival is monotonic: an increase of each 1° Celsius up to 37 degrees reduced odds of death more than 35% in the model using a continuous variable (22% for 1° Fahrenheit).
 Defining hypothermia as admission temperature below 36.0 would estimate an increase in the odds of mortality of 84%, p=0.19.